Th3Spl/Th3Spl/README.md

 At the moment the unique method for contact me is with my discord so you can join my [Discord Community](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)

+* Th3Spl is a surname I use online to hide my real-life identity while still being identifiable throughout the Internet.
+This is not my legal surname nor do I intend for it to ever be.